Xion/refrag.js/README.markdown

 * Making it possible to refer to other elements that simple text phrases: headings, images, tables, etc.
 * Improving the highlight on matched elements (making it less intrusive and more fitting with surrounding CSS)
-* Narrowing the scope of highlight to the actual content that matched the locator
 * Working on cross-browser compatiblity while preserving the lack of external dependencies

 If you like the idea of _Refrag_ and how it could improve the Web, don't hesitate to contribute :)